BioinformaNicks/Bioinformatics-training-collection/README.md

 - [naniar](https://cran.r-project.org/web/packages/naniar/vignettes/getting-started-w-naniar.html).
 This package is very useful for exploring your data, and checking missingness of your data.
 - [patchwork](https://patchwork.data-imaginist.com/).
 This package allows combining and arranging separate ggplots in an easy manner.
 - The [Shiny](https://shiny.rstudio.com/) package provides easy web application development, mostly in dashboard format, without the need for prior HTML/CSS/Javascript knowledge.
 It will handle every aspect of web development: the layout, structure and graphics using Shiny code, and the computation using R code.
-- [ggpubr](https://rpkgs.datanovia.com/ggpubr/).
-The **ggpubr** package provides some easy-to-use functions for creating and customizing ggplot2- based publication ready plots.
+- The [ggpubr](https://rpkgs.datanovia.com/ggpubr/) package provides some easy-to-use functions for creating and customizing ggplot2- based publication ready plots.
 - Compilation of more specific R packages:
     - [Awesome R](https://github.com/qinwf/awesome-R)